oseanfro/automaid/server/README.md

 `cp -r $YFILES/automaid/scripts $somewhere`

-I then have a script $UFILES/servercopy which syncs the data from the server and maintains a git repo of those files.
+I then have a script `$UFILES/servercopy` which syncs the data from the server and maintains a git repo of those files.

 And then for processing, I change INTO the directory $somewhere, where, since I usually am not in bash, I execute the sequence:

+`module load anaconda/5.2.0`
 `bash`\
 `source activate pymaid`\
 `python scripts/main.py`\